 Affter the instruction you will participate in harnessing the dogs.
 There will be two persons on each dog team.
 The guide will drive in the front and your dogs will follow.
 Alaskan Husky Tours uses sturdy, special made carts with brakes on all four wheeels.

-By appointment, you can arrange to have some food and coffee in a lavvo (tepee style tent) in the forest 100 meters from the kennel.
+By appointment, you can arrange to have some food and coffee in a "lavvo", a tepee-style tent, in the forest 100 meters from the kennel.

 Visit traditional farms

 There are many old farms and summer farms still in use in the Røros region, giving you fine opportunities to see traditional farming up close.
-At some of them, tasty traditional food will heighten your enjoyment: Trout, "rømmegrøt" (sour cream porridge), salmon and cured meats, or perhaps an exciting meal prepared from the season’s choice ingredients.
+At some of them, tasty traditional food will heighten your enjoyment: Trout, a sour cream porridge known as "rømmegrøt", salmon and cured meats, or perhaps an exciting meal prepared from the season’s choice ingredients.

-At 600 meters above sea level, right by the largest desert of Northern Europe with a view of mountains and forests, Røros Golfpark offers a 9-hole golf course.
-The course is located close to rv.
-30, only 2 kilometers from the center of town.
+At 600 meters above sea level, right by the largest desert in Northern Europe, with a view of mountains and forests, Røros Golfpark offers a 9-hole golf course.
+The course is located close to Rv30, only 2 kilometers from the center of town.

 Go boating and canoeing